 - The add back of tax incurred by joint ventures and associates.
 The Board believes the incorporation of the gross result of these entities provides a fuller understanding of their combined contribution to the Group performance.

 - The add back of share-based payments.
-This charge is a calculated using a standard valuation model, with the assessed non cash cost each year varying depending on new scheme invitations and the number of leavers from live schemes.
+This charge is calculated using a standard valuation model, with the assessed non-cash cost each year varying depending on new scheme invitations and the number of leavers from live schemes.
 These variables can create a volatile non-cash charge to the income statement, which is not directly connected to the trading performance of the business.

 - Non-recurring items.
 The Group’s accounting policies include the separate identification of non-recurring material items on the face of the income statement, which the Board believes could cause a misinterpretation of trading performance if not disclosed.
-During 2017, these exceptional items were the write off of an unlisted investment in a business which went into administration and certain non-cash costs related to the dissolution of dormant subsidiaries to facilitate a simplified corporate Group structure.
+During 2018, these non-recurring items included the profit made on the disposal of a freehold property.
+Full details of this net figure are provided in note 5 of the accounts.

 A reconciliation to reported (loss)/profit for the year is as follows: